filbench/filbench.github.io/projects/_posts/2025-10-30-uy-pilipinst.md

 Since most foundation model providers rely on open-source datasets to train their models, we can indirectly influence their development pipelines by **contributing a high-quality instruction-tuning dataset to the open ecosystem**.
 This effort also paves the way for training our own Filipino-centric language models.

 ## What exactly are we trying to do?

-We will curate a **high-quality instruction-tuning dataset** for the top four (4) spoken Philippine languages: Tagalog, Cebuano, Ilokano, and Hiligaynon.
+Specifically, we will curate a **high-quality instruction-tuning dataset for the top four (4) spoken Philippine languages: Tagalog, Cebuano, Ilokano, and Hiligaynon.**
 By doing so, we aim to answer the following research questions:

 - **Data sourcing and composition**: Where can we find high-quality instruction data for Philippine languages?
 Should we prioritize synthetic generation, community platforms like Reddit, existing datasets like [Aya](https://huggingface.co/collections/CohereLabs/aya-datasets), or a combination of these sources?
 What is the optimal mix of data sources to maximize quality and diversity?